Ecommerce CRO is one of the most important elements to growing an ecommerce business.

 Product images are the main tool you have to showcase products.
 The secret to increasing conversions with product images is to use images that capture more than just the product, i.e. ‘in-context’ to help potential customers visualise how the product will look in the real world.
 This is a no-brainer for any eCommerce store and yet I’m always surprised how many stores neglect to invest in high-quality product photos.

-This brings us to the next key thing a lot of ecommerce stores neglect…
+This brings us to the next essential thing a lot of ecommerce stores neglect…

 5. Optimising Product Descriptions For Conversions

-People who take the time to read product descriptions are the most interested in what you sell and are seriously considering making a purchase.
+People who take the time to read product descriptions are the most interested in what you sell and seriously consider purchasing.
 Don’t give them an excuse to leave because you failed to cover all of their burning questions and concerns about your product!

 At a minimum, here’s what each of your product descriptions needs to have to improve conversions: